 (H) Annual review

-(1) The annual review, as required under section 3953.33 of the Revised Code, shall be an agreed upon procedures engagement as defined in the "Statements on Standards for Attestation Engagements" issued by the "American Institute of Certified Public Accountants".
+(1) The annual review, as required under section 3953.33 of the Revised Code, shall be conducted by an independent reviewer as an agreed upon procedures engagement.

 (2) The review shall be constructed in accordance with the guidelines set forth below.
 Where no exceptions are found as a result of applying the procedure, the statement "no exceptions" should be noted.
 Where a procedure cannot be completed because the required information is unavailable, the statement "information unavailable" should be noted and explained in detail.